 Information maintained by the ARB may be used in litigation.
 As an example, if the owner was required to file a notice of his or her appeal and did not file within the deadline, the owner has not met legal requirements for the district court to hear the case.
 Additionally, statements made by a witness at the protest may be used to challenge the witness's honesty or credibility if statements change at trial.

 At a minimum, Comptroller Rule 9.803 requires the ARB to keep the following records of the hearing:

-- name and residence address of every witness and a statement that the witness testified under oath;
+- the name and residence address of every witness and a statement that the witness testified under oath;

-- final order or a reference number of final order the ARB issued; and
+- the final order the ARB issued;